Tirath Singh Rawat: Narendra Modi as the avatar of Rama and Krishna

-In March 2021, at a function organized by Hans Foundation, Rawat said, "The way people started considering Lord Ram and Krishna as gods in Dvapara and Treta yugas because of their works, in the same way, Prime Minister Narendra Modi will be considered as Lord Ram and Krishna in times to come."
+In March 2021, at a function organised by Hans Foundation, Rawat said, "The way people started considering Lord Ram and Krishna as gods in Dvapara and Treta yugas because of their works, in the same way, Prime Minister Narendra Modi will be considered as Lord Ram and Krishna in times to come."

 Leaders from the opposition party of Congress claimed this is sycophancy and criticised him for his remarks.

 Views on women's clothing

 In March 2021, Tirath Singh Rawat created controversy by saying that he was shocked to see a woman running an NGO in ripped jeans, and was concerned about the example she was setting for society.
-Priyanka Gandhi criticized Rawat on his remarks and also posted photos of Prime Minister Narendra Modi and Union Minister Nitin Gadkari in white shirts and khaki shorts (RSS uniform).
+Priyanka Gandhi criticised Rawat on his remarks and also posted photos of Prime Minister Narendra Modi and Union Minister Nitin Gadkari in white shirts and khaki shorts (RSS uniform).

-Rawat later apologized for his controversial remarks and added he has no problem with jeans.
+Rawat later apologised for his controversial remarks and added he has no problem with jeans.
 But he maintained his objections to ripped jeans, claiming wearing "torn" ones is "not right."